 At a very fundamental level, Schuller believed that because modern people didn't care about their eternal salvation anymore, the church should reach them by appealing to the things that did matter to them; things like their self-esteem and their earthly success and happiness.

 After Schuller established the Crystal Cathedral and his T.V.
-Show "The Hour of Power" came a couple of young pastors who took his ideas and implemented them on an even larger scale: Bill Hybels and Rick Warren.
+Show "The Hour of Power" there were two young pastors who took his ideas and implemented them on an even larger scale: Bill Hybels and Rick Warren.
 Both of these men learned about growing a church directly from Schuller when they were starting their new churches.
 Although Schuller was often viewed with skepticism by many Evangelicals (because he had so clearly altered and reduced the Gospel message), both Hybels and Warren have maintained more mainstream reputations as genuine Evangelicals and have escaped much scrutiny.
 But when examined more carefully, the Mega-Church/Attractional model they brought to full fruition in Willow Creek Church (Hybels) and Saddleback Church (Warren) is not really an orthodox, Biblical Church; it's a strange hybrid that ends up creating more problems than it solves.

 Rick Warren and his wife, Kay, attended Robert Schuller's "Institute for Church Growth" in 1979 while Warren was in his last year of seminary.
 In a 2002 interview for Christianity Today Magazine, Kay Warren said this of their visit to the institute: "He (Schuller) had a profound effect on Rick.
 We were captivated by his positive appeal to non-believers.
 I never looked back."
 (Christianity Today, Nov.
 18, 2002) Rick Warren, however, has been strangely silent about the obvious influence that Schuller has had on him.